iTzNikolovich/DuinoStatsBot/README.md

 # DuinoCoin bot
-Your dashboard in a Telegram bot
+Your dashboard in a Telegram bot.

 Inspiration for this script... https://github.com/AzagraMac